ua-data7/User-Manuals/docs/Soteria/CyVerse_Health.md

   <ins>Developer-Friendly:</ins> Command-line based, necessitates installation.
   <ins>Data Limit:</ins> Handles files larger than 10GB efficiently.

-**Choosing a Method:** Consider file size, technical comfort, and specific project needs. <ins>*For larger files,*</ins> prefer Cyberduck, iCommands, or SFTP. <ins>*For simplicity*</ins>, use the DE or Cyberduck. <ins>*For automation or programming environments*</ins>, opt for iCommands or GoCommands.
+<ins>**Choosing a Method:** </ins> Consider file size, technical comfort, and specific project needs. <ins>*For larger files,*</ins> prefer Cyberduck, iCommands, or SFTP. <ins>*For simplicity*</ins>, use the DE or Cyberduck. <ins>*For automation or programming environments*</ins>, opt for iCommands or GoCommands.

-## Managing Data in the Discovery Environment
+## 1. Managing the Data -Discovery Environment

-The Discovery Environment (DE) offers a comprehensive solution for data management tasks within CyVerse, from initial upload to final publication.
+The Discovery Environment (DE) interface is a user-friendly, web-based portal designed for seamless management of your data within the CyVerse Data Store.
+This chapter provides a detailed guide on utilizing DE for various data management tasks.

 * **Data Lifecycle Management:** Perform a variety of tasks like uploading, metadata addition, analysis, sharing, and publication.